Kristi Qose

-Kristi Qose (born 10 June 1995) is an Albanian professional footballer who plays as a defensive midfielder for Slovak club Zemplín Michalovce.
-He previously played for Czech club Viktoria Plzeň.
+Kristi Qose (born 10 June 1995) is an Albanian professional footballer who plays as a defensive midfielder, currently for Albanian club AF Elbasani.
+Prior his arrival to Elbasani he played for Czech club Viktoria Plzeň and Slovak Zemplín Michalovce.

 Club career

 Early career

 Qose born in Korçë, Albania and his family moved to Greece when he was young.
 He grow up at academies of PAOK among Ergys Kaçe, another Albanian expatriate footballer.

 PAOK

 He made his debut on 13 April 2014 playing the full 90-minutes match against Levadiakos, finished in the 3–2 loss.

 Loan to Apollon 1926

 In August 2014 he was loaned out to Apollon Pontou to gain more experience.

+Viktoria Plzeň

+Before the 2022–23 season, Qose transferred to Viktoria Plzeň, with whom he qualified for the UEFA Champions League.
+Shortly after, in a match in the third Czech league for Viktoria Plzeň B, he reacted to the awarding of a red card by insulting the referee.
+In response, he received a four-month ban from the Football Association of the Czech Republic and the club released him.
+He appeared in only one Czech First League match for Viktoria Plzeň.

 International career

 Albania U19

 He made it his first international debut with Albania national under-19 football team in the 2014 UEFA European Under-19 Championship qualifying round in a 1–0 loss against Greece U19 in the opening match.
 He played the full 90-minutes match and received a yellow card in the 57th minute.
 He played another full 90-minutes match against Slovakia U19 match finished in a 1–1 draw and played as a starter for 86 minutes in the closing match against Bulgaria U19 when he was substituted off for Mario Kame in another 1–1 draw.